Airport Systems Planning and Design

-We are pleased to announce that the in-person course will proceed this year.
-We will resume the in-person program this summer (July 2022) as customary.
+AV12 Airport Systems Planning and Design course is open for enrollment.
+We will host the in-person program this summer (July 13-17, 2026 in Berkeley).
 If you have questions, please reach out to: Fredda Olivares, olivares@berkeley.edu.
 Thank you.

 This five-day course offers an overview of airport planning and design for those entering or wishing to become more familiar with the field, as well as an opportunity for those with more experience to expand their knowledge of specific topics.
 The course will give particular attention to the challenges and uncertainties involved in planning airport facilities in the current situation and the implications for planning airport facilities for the future environment during and after recovery from the COVID-19 pandemic.
 The course is taught by some of the leading practitioners (and most experienced instructors) in the industry.
 In addition to covering the fundamentals of airport planning and design, the course discusses emerging issues and likely future trends facing airport planners, operators, and consultants in the US and around the world.